John Gruber made a great post today:

 Something went wrong in Siri’s development, and it wasn’t the voice quality.

-I don’t think it is entirely coincidence that two of Apple’s most troubled products, Siri and Apple Maps both appeared at the same troubled time: iOS 6 and the departure of Scott Forstall.
+I don’t think it is entirely coincidence that two of Apple’s most troubled products, Siri and Apple Maps both appeared during the troubled time of Steve Jobs passing and the departure of Scott Forstall who headed both.
 They are very different products but the lack of progress in Siri and Apple Maps development after six years, is very troubling indeed.